cuba-platform/frontend/packages/front-generator/src/generators/react-typescript/app/template/README.md

-# React front-end client for CUBA Platform
+# React Front-end Client for CUBA Platform

-This project was generated with [@cuba-platform/front-generator](../../../../../README.md).
+This project was generated with [@cuba-platform/front-generator](https://github.com/cuba-platform/front-generator).

 Install dependencies: